gdraheim/docker-systemctl-replacement/README.md

 ## The author

-Guido Draheim is working as a freelance consultant for multiple big companies in Germany (please ignore references in the Makefile relating them).
+Guido Draheim is working as a freelance consultant for multiple big companies in Germany.
 This script is related to the current surge of DevOps topics which often use docker as a lightweight replacement for cloud containers or even virtual machines.
 It makes it easier to test deployments